vinayprograms/karya/README.md

 ## Autocompletion

 When used in non-interative mode, it supports autocompletion in `bash` and `zsh`.
-Autocompletion is supported for subcommands
+Autocompletion is supported for subcommands as well as possible argument options for each sub-command.

 ## Interactive use

 This tool can also be used interactively.
-To open an interactive prompt...
+[**TBD**]

 At any time, you can use `exit` or `q` to exit interactive mode.